mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Extend the user page so that when clicking a rating, the basic info of the rated beer is shown.
 Your solution could look like this

 ![image](../images/8-5.png)

+Note: it is **EXTREMELY IMPORTANT** to follow all the possible error messages, in the Rails console and the network tab of the browser!

 </blockquote>